OSVAI/ODConv/README.md

 # Omni-Dimensional Dynamic Convolution: A PyTorch Implementation

-The code of Omni-Dimensional Dynamic Convolution (ODConv, Spotlight at ICLR2022) will be coming soon.
+The official code of the paper "Omni-Dimensional Dynamic Convolution" (ODConv, Spotlight at ICLR2022) will be coming soon.

+Authors: Chao Li, Aojun Zhou and Anbang Yao